aryanprophet/Email2TX/README.md

 Project for people intersted in radio communication.

-This project can Morse, Hellschreiber or speak eMails.
+This project can morse, hellschreiber or speak emails.

 Features:
 - Morse eMails (to use with K3NG's keyer)